GregDMeyer/dynamite/examples/scripts/kagome/README.md

 ## Goals

 Our computational task in this example is quite simple: compute the ground state and energy gap of the system.
-TODO: Do we also want to compute correlators etc?
+TODO: flesh this out a bit.
+Also, do we also want to compute correlators etc?
 Maybe show that there is no magnetic order?

-## Remark: the SpinConserve and XParity subspaces

-TODO

 ## Remark: computing with very large spin systems